 You should be ready to handle a large volume of sales with the same efficiency that helped make you successful when you were smaller.
 This involves planning for scalability before it happens.

 You also want to be ready with solutions for fulfilment, accounting and warehouse management or CRM and ERP systems that can be scaled upward.

-Set yourself up for success by planning for ecommerce growth before it happens by choosing an ecommerce platform that will not limit you.
+Set yourself up for success by planning for eCommerce growth before it happens by choosing an eCommerce platform like VARStreet that will not limit you.